 Lakers owner Jerry Buss dies

-Los Angeles, CA (Sports Network) - Los Angeles Lakers owner Jerry Buss has died.
+El Segundo, CA (Sports Network) - Los Angeles Lakers owner Jerry Buss died Monday.
 He was 80 years old.

-It was reported last week that Buss had been hospitalized because of cancer and wasn't expected to live much longer.
+The Lakers said only that Buss died at 5:55 a.m.
+PT after a long illness.
+It had been reported last week that Buss had been hospitalized because of cancer and wasn't expected to live much longer.

 Buss purchased the Lakers, as well as the NHL's Kings and the Forum, in 1979 from Jack Kent Cooke for a reported $67 million.
 The Lakers have won 10 of their 16 NBA titles under Buss' stewardship.